 Things do not have to be this way.
 Pivoting towards using things like smart contracts can revolutionise both your internal processes and the customer experience.
 Let us look closer at what using smart contracts means for your business.

+Smart contracts are a prime example of contract automation.
 Both the concept and term “smart contract” was introduced by cryptographer Nick Szabo in the 1990s.
 Szabo described smart contracts as "a set of promises, specified in digital form, including protocols within which the parties perform on these promises."

 Vending machines are often given as an example of a smart contract.
 Let us think about how a vending machine works for a second.
 You choose your product, make the payment, and you get your Faxe Kondi.
 That is assuming everything works, and you do not need to shake the machine to get your drink!